gildahl/Background-Game-Profile-Switcher/Readme.txt

 Summary
 =======
 Virtual Reality arcades based on MAME, such as ATC, don't need traditional front ends since the player walks the floors of the virtual arcade, choosing games just as in a real arcade.
 So there's no need for game selection menus, pictures and videos of machines and screens, or background ambiance sounds since all of that is already right in front of you.
-However, there are still a few key technical benefits, ancillary to game selection, that I felt could be addressed through the use of a specialized front-end designed specifically for the virtual reality arcade.
+However, there are still a few key technical benefits that I felt could be addressed with the use of a specialized front-end designed specifically for the virtual reality arcade.

 The most important of these is to provide the "run before" function of most traditional front ends, allowing players to run external game controller configuration software for game-specific customization of controllers.
 This is to permit programmable joysticks and servo sticks to alter their configuration based on the specific game being played; or to do on-the-fly remapping of buttons for say, creating more comfortable layouts or left vs. right hand operation; or for combining game controllers into a single integrated control panel through the use of command-line driven software like "Virtual Controller" that enables multiple input devices to be combined and recognized as single XInput device, a necessity for ATC (see link to the "ATC Monster Control Panel Guide" link below).